-- osteoblasts are bone-forming cell a)
+- a) osteoblasts are bone-forming cell

-- osteoclasts resorb or break down the bone b)
+- b) osteoclasts resorb or break down the bone

-- osteocytes are mature bone cells. c)
+- c) osteocytes are mature bone cells.

-An equilibrium between osteoblasts and osteoclasts maintains the bone tissue.
+An equilibrium between osteoblasts and osteoclasts maintains the bone tissue. ©2017 Angela Babuci

 Structure of bone

 - On examining a cross section of any bone, it is composed of two kinds of bony tissue: - Compact tissue, it is dense in texture and it is always placed on the exterior of the bone. - Cancellous tissue consists of slender fibers and lamellae, which join to form a reticular structure and it is placed in the interior of the bone